Lifetime Achievement Award

 Florida residency is not required to receive the award, but the achievements being recognized must have been made while employed in Florida.

-Nominations for this award are accepted from mid-April and are due June 30th.
+Nominations for this award are accepted from mid-April and are due June 30th (dates approximate).
 The award is presented each year during the Celebrate Space Awards Banquet.
 Watch the homepage news feed for updates.

 Current Lifetime Achievement Award Recipients